 Stripe wants candidates who can solve problems, adapt quickly, and fit into their fast-paced culture.

-Technical skills matter, but Stripe interviewers also care about how you solve problems and work with others.
+Technical skills matter, but Stripe interviewers also care about how I solve problems and work with others.
 I learned to use the STAR method (Situation, Task, Action, Result) for every behavioral question.
 I wrote out stories from my past jobs and practiced telling them clearly.

 Here’s what worked for me: